Turkish currency hits record low amid Erdogan concerns

-Turkey's currency, the lira, has fallen to a record low against the dollar amid concerns about an outflow of investor capital and the country's ability to manage the situation.
+Turkey's currency has fallen to a record low against the dollar amid concerns about an outflow of investor capital and the country's ability to manage the situation.

 Continue Reading Below

-The lira dropped to over 4.80 per dollar on Wednesday, down some 5 percent since Tuesday.
+The lira weakened to over 4.80 per dollar on Wednesday, down some 5 percent since the previous day.

-The Turkish Central Bank is under pressure to hold an emergency meeting to sharply increase rates before a scheduled monetary policy meeting on June 7, but is seen to be reluctant as President Recep Tayyip Erdogan wants rates low.
+The drop puts pressure on the Turkish Central Bank to sharply increase rates before a scheduled monetary policy meeting on June 7.
+But it is seen to be reluctant as President Recep Tayyip Erdogan wants rates low.

 Higher rates can support a currency and ease inflation, but also hinder economic growth by making borrowing more expensive.

 The lira has lost more than 20 percent of its value against the dollar since the start of the year.
 The risk is that will increase the price of imports, making Turkish people effectively poorer.
 It could also encourage more investors to pull their money out if they expect that the value of their investments to drop as the currency declines.